nasimsam/Employment_Esurance_Assistant/README.md

 3. Calculates weekly benefit rates: Given the hourly wage and weekly hours

-You can check out the app by clicking on the Hugging Face Logo.
+You can check out the app by clicking on the following link.

 [Open in Hugging Face](https://huggingface.co/spaces/nasim-samei/AI-agent)

-### How to run it on your own machine
+### How to run it on your machine

 1. Install the requirements